eduardoamdev/blog-admin/README.md

 ## Prerequisites

-To run this project you need this programs installed in your operative system:
+To run this project, you need these programs installed in your operating system:

 - NodeJS